Excelian/Angular-Material-ECMA6-Dashboard/README.md

 You can run `script/start` to fire up the application on `http://localhost:3010`.

+(You may need to make each file in script folder and add execution permission to script/lib/css.js file.)

 ## Tests

 You can use `npm test` to run JSHint, Karma Unit tests and our E2E tests.